 Mr. Stillwell left and Ralph resumed planting.
 He made four rounds.
 Then it hit him.
 Mr. Stillwell did not have the knowledge and technical expertise that came with being a graduate of the University of Georgia.
 He only knew the old ways.
 Ralph changed the planter depth back to where he had it, back to the exact specifications of the Cooperative Extension Service.

-Ralph said the only place in the field where he got a stand of peanuts were those four rounds he made taking Mr. Stillwell’s advice.
+Ralph said the only place in the field where he got a stand of cotton were those four rounds he made taking Mr. Stillwell’s advice.
 He had to replant the rest of the field.
 When he went back that second time, he asked Mr. Stillwell to meet him there and help him set the planters.